-- (A) The department will restrict the aggregate number of medical and comprehensive licenses combined, as authorized by Article XIV, § 1.3(15-17). - (B) The department will restrict the number of microbusiness licenses granted, as authorized by Article XIV, § 2.4(13). - (C) The department shall issue additional medical or marijuana licenses if the department determines additional licenses are needed to: - 1.
+- (2) Number of facility licenses. - (A) The department will restrict the aggregate number of medical and comprehensive licenses combined, as authorized by Article XIV, section 1.3(15-17).
+The number of combined medical and comprehensive licenses are limited as follows: - 1.
+Dispensary licenses: 27 in each congressional district; - 2.
+Manufacturing licenses: 88; and - 3.
+Cultivation licenses: 65. - (B) The department will restrict the aggregate number of microbusiness licenses granted in each congressional district to eighteen (18), by granting six (6) in each of the three (3) rounds, as authorized by Article XIV, section 2.4(13). - (C) The department shall issue additional medical or marijuana licenses if the department determines additional licenses are needed to - - 1.
 Meet the demand for marijuana product; - 2.
-Ensure a competitive market while also preventing

-- an over-concentration of marijuana facilities within the boundaries of any particular local government; or - 3.
-Maintain the minimum number of combined medical and comprehensive licenses required by Article XIV, § 1.3(15-17). - (3) In addition to other penalties specifically delineated in this chapter, the department may impose penalties on facility licenses and certifications as follows: - (A) Licenses and certifications found in violation of any rule in this chapter or provision in Article XIV may be subject to sanctions, including, but not limited to, any of the following: - 1.
+Ensure a competitive market while also preventing an over-concentration of marijuana facilities within the boundaries of any particular local government; or - 3.
+Maintain the minimum number of combined medical and comprehensive licenses required by Article XIV, section 1.3(15-17). - (3) In addition to other penalties specifically delineated in this chapter, the department may impose penalties on facility licenses and certifications as follows: - (A) Licenses and certifications found in violation of any rule in this chapter or provision in Article XIV may be subject to penalties, including but not limited to any of the following: - 1.
 Limitation or restriction on a license or certification; - 2.
-Fines up to an amount equal to the daily gross receipts of the facility; - 3.
+Fines up to an amount equal to the average daily gross receipts of the previous calendar month of the facility; - 3.
 Revocation, suspension, or nonrenewal of a license or certification; and/or - 4.
-Orders to immediately cease or suspend operations. - (B) Fines may be assessed for each day a licensee is in violation.
-Assessment of a fine does not bar additional penalties or investigation. - (C) A license will be revoked if, after issuance, the department determines the applicant provided false or misleading information in the application. - (D) The department may impose any other remedies not inconsistent with these rules or Article XIV. - (E) Prior to revoking or suspending a facility license, the Department shall issue a Notice of Pending Revocation to the designated contact for the licensee by sending such notice to the email address provided by the designated contact for the licensee.
+Orders to immediately cease or suspend operations; - (B) Fines may be assessed for each day a licensee is in violation.
+Assessment of a fine does not bar additional penalties or further investigation; - (C) A license shall be revoked if, after issuance, the department determines the applicant provided false or misleading information in the application; - (D) A licensee may be subject to the penalties in (3)(A) if the licensee provides false or misleading information to the department at any time after a license is issued; - (E) A licensee that organizes an event may be subject to the penalties in (3)(A) for any violations of 19 CSR 100-1 that occur at that event; - (F) The department may impose any other remedies not inconsistent with these rules or Article XIV; and - (G) Prior to revoking or suspending a facility license, the department shall issue a notice to the designated contact for the licensee by sending such notice to the email address provided by the designated contact for the licensee.
 The notice shall list the basis for a pending revocation or suspension.
 Except where there is a credible and imminent threat to public safety, the revocation or suspension will not take effect until thirty (30) days from the date the notice is sent.
-During the thirty (30) day period, the licensee will have the opportunity to cure the deficiencies listed in the notice and/or respond to the allegations and submit records or information demonstrating why the license should not be revoked or suspended.
+During the thirty (30) day period, the licensee will have the opportunity to cure the deficiencies listed in the notice and/or respond to the allegations and submit records or information demonstrating why the license should not be revoked or suspended. - 1.
+If there is a credible and imminent threat to public safety, the department may order the licensed facility to immediately suspend all or part of the operations, including placing an administrative hold on marijuana product, until the threat has been eliminated.
+An imminent threat to public safety includes, but is not limited to: